 Demolishers had sanitized quake destruction, leaving Colombo St a clean movie set, players all wearing orange, Hi Vis vests.
 Colombo St east side, seedy, old bldgs still stood, quake broken bldgs too, awaiting demolition.

-Little men in hard hats & orange, Hi Vis vests wandered empty demolition sites behind the cordon fence: staring at ruins; taking snaps; nattering in groups; hanging around in a crane box; wandering a deserted parking garage, 4th floor; a digger demolishing in clouds of dust.
+Little men in hard hats & orange, Hi Vis vests wandered empty demolition sites behind the cordon fence: staring at ruins; taking snaps; nattering in groups; hanging around in a crane box; wandering a deserted parking garage, 4th floor; an orange digger demolishing in clouds of dust.
+I counted 2 orange diggers, 2 orange cranes & 1 white crane behind a cordon fence.
+Only 1 orange digger was doing any work.
+What waste of time & money.

 30.08.11.
-Post quake demolition of quake trashed bldg, Lichfield St red zone, post June 13 quake
+Orange digger, post quake demolition of quake trashed bldg, Lichfield St red zone, post June 13 quake

 30.08.11.
-Post quake demolition sites & quake damaged parking garage, Lichfield St red zone, post June 13 quake
+Two orange diggers, 2 orange cranes, 1white crane, post quake demolition sites & quake damaged parking garage, Lichfield St red zone, post June 13 quake

 30.08.11.
 Post quake demolition sites & Colombo St east side, quake damaged bldgs, post June 13 quake.
 Old Council bldg back drop.
 East side shops & Council bldg were were demolished